 EDUC 094 Assistant Teacher Practicum II

 Assistant teacher practica are completed by students during their third and fourth semesters in a teacher certification program.
 These practica provide students with field experiences in local classrooms.
 Students are required to spend at least 40 hours a semester working as assistant teachers in local classrooms.
 Assistant teachers are expected to teach lessons to small groups of students and to help individuals as needed.
 While taking on further responsibility for the entire classroom, they are expected to teach an increasing number of large group lessons.
 Practica run concurrently with seminars, and provide the field component for those seminars.

 THE MASTER OF ARTS IN TEACHING PROGRAM

-The MAT program is open on a competitive basis to students who are enrolled in the childhood, childhood and students with disabilities, or adolescent undergraduate Teacher Education Programs at Hobart and William Smith Colleges.
-The program is designed to be completed in one academic year, during which students continue their liberal arts studies at the same time as they prepare for teaching certification.
+The MAT program is open on a competitive basis to students who are enrolled in one of the Teacher Education programs at Hobart and William Smith Colleges.
+The program is designed to be completed in one academic year following graduation, during which students continue their liberal arts studies at the same time as they prepare for teaching certification.

 Students in the MAT program pursue graduate-level study in a discipline or program of their choice.
 They apply that study to teaching by completing a graduate-level education course during the spring of their senior year, by student teaching in the fall semester of their 5th year, and taking a set of related courses during the spring semester of their 5th year.
 At the conclusion of the program students are eligible for a temporary New York State teaching certificate, which may be raised to the professional level after three years of full-time teaching.

 Requirements of the MAT Program